nalsai/imgname/README.md

 A command line app similar to [ImgReName](https://github.com/Nalsai/ImgReName/), but written in Rust 🦀, with the added ability to convert the name back to the date.

+It names the files by making a letter out of the year and the month (2000=A ,2001=B, ...)
+(January=A, February=B, ...).
+If the day of the month is less than or equal to 9, it directly uses the number, otherwise it also turns it into a letter (10=A, 11=B, ...).
+The time value is calculated using `hour * 3600 + minute * 60 + second`.

+This results in a name like AA100000 for 2000-01-01 00:00:00 and ZLV86399 for 2025-12-31 23:59:59.
+These values are the minimum and maximum date supported.

 ```
 Usage: imgname [OPTIONS] <COMMAND>